 I believe everyone has at one time or another gathered a collection of what I call my special things.
 Those odds and ends that you hang on to because of the memories they hold.
 The things I have are varied and are scattered in various places like in my dresser, jewelry box, closet and so on.
 The feeling that I need to sort through my possessions has resulted in finding items I have gotten from friends, relatives and souvenirs from trips.
 It is simply a collection of items that give me a sense of pleasure and takes away, for a few moments anyway, that weary or unhappy feeling.

-Craig Daily Press sports reporter Nate Waggenspack writes about the exciting games and tournaments coming up.
+Craig Daily Press sports reporter Nate Waggenspack on the best sporting event of the year.

 Sometimes I have a morning that starts out with some kind of a mishap, like spilling coffee grounds all over the floor when I’m making the coffee or, worse yet, missing the reservoir in the coffee maker and pouring water all over the counter.